Waikato/tiny-weka/README.md

 ## Updating

 ### Update files
-The code base can be synced with Weka's subversion branch using the `update.py` Python script.
+The code base can be synced with Weka's git repository using the `update.py` Python script.

 ```
-usage: update.py [-h] -w, --weka DIR -r, --revision REV [-s, --svn EXECUTABLE]
+usage: update.py [-h] -w, --weka DIR -c, --commit HASH [-g, --git EXECUTABLE]
                  [-n, --dry_run] [-v, --verbose]

-Analyzes the svn log from the specified revision on and then updates the code
+Analyzes the git log from the specified revision on and then updates the code
 accordingly.
-It stores the start/end svn revision in 'update.rev' after
+It stores the start/end git hash in 'update.rev' after execution.
-execution.

 optional arguments:
   -h, --help            show this help message and exit
   -w, --weka DIR        the directory with the Weka subversion repository
                         (HEAD)
-  -r, --revision REV    the svn revision to start from
+  -c, --commit HASH     the git hash to start from
-  -s, --svn EXECUTABLE  the svn executable to use if not on the path
+  -g, --git EXECUTABLE  the git executable to use if not on the path
   -n, --dry_run         whether to perform a dry run, i.e., only simulating
                         the update
   -v, --verbose         whether to be verbose with the output